Tensor sparsification via a bound on the spectral norm of random tensors: Introduction

-and the number of non-zero entries in $\tilde{\tensor A}$ is minimized. \end{definition} A few comments are necessary to better understand the above definition.
+and the number of non-zero entries in $\tilde{\tensor A}$ is minimized.
+Here, the $\norm{\tensor A}_2$ norm is called the spectral norm of the tensor $\tensor A$ (see Section~\ref{eqt::tensor spectral norm definition} for the definition). \end{definition} A few comments are necessary to better understand the above definition.
 First, an order-$d$ tensor is simply a $d$-way array (obviously, a matrix is an order-2 tensor).
 We let $\norm{\cdot}_2$ denote the spectral norm of a tensor (see Section~\ref{sxn:notation} for notation), which is a natural extension of the matrix spectral norm.
 It is worth noting that exactly computing the tensor spectral norm is computationally hard.
 Second, a similar problem could be formulated by seeking a bound for the Frobenius norm of $\tensor A - \tilde{\tensor A}$.
 Third, this definition places no constraints on the form of the entries of $\tilde{\tensor A}$.
 However, in this work, we will focus on methods that return matrices and tensors $\tilde{\tensor A}$ whose entries are either zeros or (rescaled) entries of $\tensor A$.
 Prior work has investigated quantization as an alternative construction for the entries of $\tilde{\tensor A}$, while the theoretical properties of more general methods remain vastly unexplored.
 Fourth, the running time needed to construct a sketch is not restricted.
 All prior work has focused on the construction of sketches in one or two sequential passes over the input matrix or tensor.
 Thus, we are particularly interested in sketching algorithms that can be implemented within the same framework (a small number of sequential passes).